-How many times have you gotten done benching or doing pushups, and felt that nasty ache right in the front of your shoulder?
+How many times have you gotten done benching or doing push ups, and felt that nasty ache right in the front of your shoulder?

-WHY DOES BENCH PRESSING CAUSE SHOULDER PAIN
+WHY BENCH PRESSING OR PUSH UPS CAUSE SHOULDER PAIN

 That nasty pinch or ache right in the front of your shoulder is the result of you asking your shoulder to do something it doesn’t have the prerequisite for.

-The motion of a bench press, pushup or anything that falls into the horizontal pressing category, requires a substantial amount of both internal and external rotation.
+The motion of a bench press, push up or anything that falls into the horizontal pressing category, requires a substantial amount of both internal and external rotation.